kouichi-c-nakamura/Zotero-translator-SfN-2016/readme.md

 3. Download `Society for Neuroscience Abstract 2016.js` and place it in the `translators` folder.
 4. Restart your Zotero and web browser.

+## Note

+- If the abstract page is not detected for the translator, try reloading the page a few times and usually it works.

 ## Developer